zhuozhuo/ZHChat/Documentation/getting_started.md

 * **Avatar Model**
   * Your avatar model objects should conform to the `ZHCMessageBubbleImageDataSource` protocol.
-  * However, you may use the provided `JSQMessagesAvatarImage` class.
+  * However, you may use the provided `ZHCMessagesAvatarImage` class.
-  * Also see `JSQMessagesAvatarImageFactory` for easily generating custom avatars.
+  * Also see `ZHCMessagesAvatarImageFactory` for easily generating custom avatars.

 * **Message Bubble Model**
   * Your message bubble model objects should conform to the `ZHCMessageAvatarImageDataSource` protocol.